Expand Energy Corporation (EXE) — Fair Value Analysis

 What is the bear case and bull case for EXE?

-The full Monte Carlo distribution, including detailed bear-case (P10) and bull-case (P90) price targets, as well as the probability of achieving upside, is available exclusively to users with a free FairCurve account.
-We do not provide specific dollar values for these scenarios outside of the platform.
+The full Monte Carlo distribution, including our bear (P10) and bull (P90) target prices for EXE, along with the probability of achieving upside, is available with a free FairCurve account.
+We do not disclose specific dollar values here.

 How does FairCurve calculate EXE's fair value?